 However, the condition is clinically recognized, and even the World Health Organization had officially recognized it in 1994.

-Nevertheless, living healthy and having a balanced diet is recommended for overall well-being.
+Nevertheless, living healthy and having a balanced diet (e.g., consuming the right amount of fruits, veggies, and water) is recommended for overall well-being.

 People believe this because fibromyalgia affects women the most.
-However, this condition can affect anyone regardless of their gender, age, and social and cultural backgrounds.
+However, fibromyalgia facts and statistics on age show this condition can affect anyone regardless of their gender, age, and social and cultural backgrounds.

 Fibromyalgia is incredibly hard to diagnose, and some doctors indeed use it as a “wastebasket diagnosis.”
-Still, facts about fibromyalgia state that there is a list of diagnostic criteria developed by the American College of Rheumatology that is used to diagnose this condition.
+Still, there is a list of diagnostic criteria developed by the American College of Rheumatology that is used to diagnose this condition, facts about fibromyalgia imply.

 This is a fairly common myth, and even though people who suffer from this condition can develop depression or their depressive disorder can worsen because of fibromyalgia, this condition is not the same as depression.

-Fibromyalgia statistics for 2020 have already proven that exercise could actually help ease some fibromyalgia symptoms and improve the overall health of the patient.
+Fibromyalgia statistics from 2020 have already proven that exercise could actually help ease some symptoms and improve the overall health of the patient.
 The key is to start slowly, do the exercises correctly, and increase the amount and intensity gradually over time.

 Sure, there’s no known cure for fibromyalgia, and medication often doesn’t work for every person.
 However, there’s plenty you can do to ease the symptoms.